In this session of Implementation Stories, we spoke to Richard Benavides, Onboarding Manager at Crew App.

 Crew is a digital workspace similar to Slack and connects distributed workforces comprising frontline workers to their managers and corporate leadership by unifying communications, streamlining scheduling, and making operations easier.

 In an hour-long chat, Richard shared his experiences with onboarding, the reasons for Crew’s switch to a low-touch customer onboarding model, their current approach, and the one thing to focus on in onboarding.

 Note: We’ve edited the conversation for brevity and clarity.

-I’ve been in onboarding for nearly six years and with Crew since 2019 and am currently the one-person onboarding team here.
+I’ve been in customer onboarding for nearly six years and with Crew since 2019 and am currently the one-person onboarding team here.

 You can think of Crew as Slack for shift workers or dispersed workers.
 It has schedules, shift coverage, a repository for workers to access resources, etc. Our users are mostly from the fast food, retail, or healthcare industry.
 Basically, any place that has distributed sets of field workers.

 It was a high-touch approach, no matter who the customer was.
 On average, every customer got about three hours of live training sessions, live check-ins, etc. through online meetings.